Cartogy/cpu16-pipeline/README.md

 This is demonstrated in the **Emulator** implementation.

 The benefit of this functional approach is that we are able to isolate each component in order to test their functionality; isolating the bugs to their respective components.
+# Pipeline Architecture

+The pipeline architecture is based on the 32-bit MIPS architecture.

+1. Fetch
+2. Decode
+3. Execute
+4. Memory
+5. Write Back

+## Pipeline Registers

+We have the following registers.
+* If/Dec register
+* Dec/Exec register
+* Exec/Mem register
+* Mem/WB register

+Each register has the following setting:
+* valid

+If the pipeline register is valid, then the pipeline executes.
+If not, then the pipeline does not execution.

+### If/Dec Register

+Register contains the following data:
+* instruction
+* PC + 4

+### Dec/Exec Register

+This register contains the following data:
+* PC + 4
+* read reg one
+* read reg two
+* control op
+* immediate value
+* Write address/instruction

+### Exec/Mem Register

+This register contains the following data:
+* Branched PC
+* zero
+* ALU result
+* read reg two

+### Mem/WB Register

+This register contains the following data:
+* Read data
+* ALU result